Tumeroba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. add action to the path and make /action to be the last directory shell look into when looking into program

-3.
+3. Script that count number of directory in the PATH

-4 A script that prints list of environment variables
+4. A script that prints list of environment variables